 Say what you will about Spam, but I love the salty pork product, especially when it's grilled and paired with sweet, acidic pineapple.
 We use both to top these burgers, along with sriracha mayo and melted Swiss cheese.
 English muffins may not be particularly Hawaiian, but those nooks and crannies are perfect for catching all the juices from the meat and fruit.

 Argentine Asado Burgers With Seared Provolone and Chimichurri

 Even if you've never been to an asado—a type of epic grilling feast native to the mountains of South America—you can still make and enjoy this Argentine-inspired burger at home.
 A juicy patty of lightly packed and shaped beef is topped with a griddled slab of provolone cheese and spoonfuls of sharp, garlicky chimichurri, then sandwiched between two pieces of crisp bread.

-If you're lucky enough to have easy access to your stovetop during your Labor Day party, you can't go wrong with ultra-smashed cheeseburgers.
+If your prefer to use your stovetop instead of grilling, you can't go wrong with ultra-smashed cheeseburgers.
 To make them, we smash ground beef firmly into an ungreased pan, resulting in a super-thin, super-crisp burger.
 Ideally, each guest will get two patties on their bun, with a slice of gooey melted cheese in between.

 The Best Lamb Burgers

 Lamb is one of my favorite meats, but I usually steer clear of lamb burgers, which too often come out dry.
 By grinding your own meat and working it gently, you can make lamb burgers that are perfectly moist.
 Be sure to cook the patties at least to medium-rare—lamb fat tastes best when it gets hot enough to melt.